Cinco de Mayo

-More popular in the United States than Mexico, Cinco de Mayo has become associated with the celebration of Mexican-American culture.
-Celebrations began in California, where they have been observed annually since 1863.
+More popular in the United States than in Mexico, Cinco de Mayo has become associated with the celebration of Mexican-American culture.
+Celebrations began in Columbia, California, where they have been observed annually since 1862.
 The day gained nationwide popularity beyond those of Mexican-American heritage in the 1980s due to advertising campaigns by beer, wine, and tequila companies; today, Cinco de Mayo generates beer sales on par with the Super Bowl.
 In Mexico, the commemoration of the battle continues to be mostly ceremonial, such as through military parades or battle reenactments.
 The city of Puebla marks the event with various festivals and reenactments of the battle.

-Cinco de Mayo is sometimes mistaken for Mexico's Independence Day—the most important national holiday in Mexico—which is celebrated on September 16, commemorating the Cry of Dolores in 1810, which initiated the war of Mexican independence from Spain.
+Cinco de Mayo is sometimes mistaken for Mexican Independence Day—the most important national holiday in Mexico—which is celebrated on September 16, commemorating the Cry of Dolores in 1810, which initiated the Mexican War of Independence from Spain.
 Cinco de Mayo has been referenced and featured in entertainment media, and has become an increasingly global celebration of Mexican culture, cuisine, and heritage.

-Background
+Context

-Events leading to the Battle of Puebla
+Events before the Battle of Puebla

-Cinco de Mayo has its roots in the Second French intervention in Mexico, which took place in the aftermath of the 1846–48 Mexican–American War and the 1858–61 Reform War.
+Cinco de Mayo has its roots in the second French intervention in Mexico, which took place in the aftermath of the 1846–48 Mexican–American War and the 1858–61 Reform War.
 The Reform War was a civil war that pitted Liberals (who believed in separation of church and state and freedom of religion) against Conservatives (who favored a tight bond between the Catholic Church and the Mexican state).
 These wars nearly bankrupted the Mexican Treasury.
 On July 17, 1861, Mexican President Benito Juárez issued a moratorium in which all foreign debt payments would be suspended for two years.
-In response, France, Britain and Spain held a convention in London and joined in alliance to send naval forces to Veracruz to demand reimbursement.
-France, at the time ruled by Napoleon III, decided to use the opportunity to establish an empire in Mexico that would favor French interests, the Second Mexican Empire.
-Whereupon Britain and Spain negotiated with Mexico and peacefully withdrew.
+In response, France, Spain, and the United Kingdom held a convention in London and joined in alliance to send naval forces to Veracruz to demand reimbursement.
+France, at the time ruled by Napoleon III, decided to use the opportunity to establish an empire in Mexico that would favor French interests, whereupon Britain and Spain negotiated with Mexico and peacefully withdrew.
 The empire was part of an envisioned "Latin America" (term used to imply cultural kinship of the region with France) that would rebuild French influence in the American continent and exclude Anglophone American territories.

-French invasion and Mexican victory
+Battle of Puebla and victory

 Late in 1861, a well-armed French fleet attacked Veracruz, landing a large French force and driving President Juárez and his government into retreat.
 Moving on from Veracruz towards Mexico City, the French army encountered heavy resistance from the Mexicans close to Puebla, at the Mexican forts of Loreto and Guadalupe.
 The French army of 6,500–8,000 attacked the poorly equipped Mexican army of 4,000.
 On May 5, 1862, the Mexicans decisively defeated the French army.
-The victory represented a significant morale boost to the Mexican army and the Mexican people at large and helped establish a sense of national unity and patriotism.
+The victory represented a significant morale boost to the Mexican army and the Mexican people at large and helped to establish a sense of national unity and patriotism.